MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-scep-configure.md

 ### Configure the NDES service

-1. On the computer that hosts the NDES service, open the **AD CS Configuration** wizard, and then make the following updates:
+1. On the computer that hosts the NDES service, open the **AD CS Configuration** wizard, and then make the following updates*:

    > [!TIP]
    > If you're continuing on from the last procedure and clicked the **Configure Active Directory Certificate Services on the destination server** link, this wizard should already be open.
 Otherwise, open Server Manager to access the post-deployment configuration for Active Directory Certificate Services.